 Working with young people through engagement and education on the consequences of knife crime and reassuring young people they are safer not carrying knives.

 Use of a specially designed van to engage, inform and educate local communities about the serious risks of knife possession.

-Officers throughout Sussex undertake activity across the county in collaboration with partners such as British Transport Police (BTP), Crimestoppers, nightclubs and bars, crime reduction and community safety partnerships, schools, colleges, Trading Standards and youth services to tackle knife crime.
+Targeted operational activity in collaboration with partners such as British Transport Police (BTP), Crimestoppers, nightclubs and bars, crime reduction and community safety partnerships, schools, colleges, and youth services.

-Among a range of activities, Sussex Police will be using appropriate stop and search powers, as well as carrying out “test purchasing” operations, using cadets.
-These targeted operations, supported by Trading Standards, will see if knives are sold to under 18 year olds.
-There will also be days of action with BTP in relation to knife crime identifying those operating County lines (drug lines between cities and towns), as well as those who are being exploited.
+Days of action with partners including BTP in relation to knife crime identifying those operating County lines (drug lines between cities and towns), as well as those who are being exploited.

 If someone you are with uses a knife while you are with them you could get the same sentence.

 An automatic prison sentence is handed to anyone convicted twice of carrying a knife.

 We encourage the public to drop off their dangerous or unwanted knives and blades at our knife amnesty bins.